JanisTzou/scrape-flow/README.md

 ## Usage and Sample Code

-The parsing is defined as a sequence of steps that are "concatenated" fluently and the logic they represent is executed when the scraping is explicitly started.
+The parsing is defined as a sequence of steps that are chained fluently and the logic they represent is executed when the scraping is explicitly started.
 Each step performs a specific action (e.g. navigating to a page at a given URL) and is followed by other steps (e.g. get all descendant elements of the page root, optionally matching some criteria - tags, attributes etc.).
 When a step finishes it produces a result (e.g. all found descendants) which are individually passed to the next specified step or steps.